 The 30-seat cabin is in a 2-2-2 configuration.
 If you’re traveling with someone and both of you want aisle access, make sure to pick a middle pair.
 Otherwise, you’ll have to scramble over the person in the aisle to get out.

-It’s difficult to tell in these photos, but there is a significant drawback to this plane in all cabins – the overhead bins over the middle seats are too small to fit roll-a-boards of any size.
+It’s difficult to tell in these photos, but there is a significant drawback to this plane in all cabins.
+The overhead bins over the middle seats are too small to fit roll-a-boards of any size.
 These must go in the side bins, but even then, will only fit sideways.
 This isn’t really an issue in First, but if you’re flying in Main Cabin in Group 3 or later, beware, as there’s an enhanced risk that your larger bag will be gate checked.

 I have to say, this was a surprisingly good meal!
 The salad was fresh, and the sourdough roll was soft and chewy on the inside but had a nice crunchy crust on the outside.
-The pasta was more like manicotti than lasagna, but it was nicely done, with a tangy tomato sauce, lots of creamy ricotta, and noodles that were firm, not mushy.
+The pasta seemed more like manicotti than lasagna, but it was nicely done, with a tangy tomato sauce, lots of creamy ricotta, and noodles that were firm, not mushy.
 I’m not sure if the cookie was fresh baked or just warmed over on-board, but it, too was tasty, with a gooey chocolate chip interior.
 Overall, this was much, much better than the rather poor meal I had on my last First Class flight to LA back in May.
 Maybe there is hope for the “Dougie Diet” as Rocky likes to call it.
 Or maybe my standards are just pathetically low…

 In my case, I’m short, and so I have a tendency to slide down angled-flat seats when I sleep.
 It’s not a comfortable feeling when you wake up mid-flight with your feet bunched up against the front of the seat shell.
 It’s a non-issue on a 3-hour flight from Dallas to LA or Miami, but if you end up on one of these old-configuration planes on, say, a longer flight to Honolulu or Europe, it’s likely to be problematic.